scodepress/shelfreader/README.md

 ShelfReader is an open source web application developed by Corey Wetherington and Scott Wagner at Penn State University Libraries.
 This application is being used by nearly all of Penn State's libraries.
 The user interface presents a visual display of shelved items and indicates which books need to be moved and where they need to be moved in order to correct shelving mistakes.
 It also flags items that have item record metadata errors.

+## Prerequisites

+1. You must have <a href="https://php.net" target="_blank">php</a> installed on your computer.
+2. The php dependency manager <a href="https://getcomposer.org/" target="_blank">Composer</a>.
+3. A databse (MySQL, PostgreSQL, sqlite).
+4. To run the app in production rather than with the php development server as shown below, you would need Nginix or Apache.

+ShelfReader was developed using Laravel, a php framework.
+As an alternative to installing prerequisites on the host computer, there are several options for running Laravel applications in docker containers such as <a href="https://laravel.com/docs/8.x/sail" target="_blank">Sail</a> or <a href="https://laradock.io/" target="_blank">Laradock</a>.

 ## Installation

 Clone the code to a directory on your computer.